 - Why is an Air Compressor Bogging Down?

 - Most Common Reasons for Air Compressor Bogging Down

 - Most Frequent Cause of an Air Compressor Bogging Down & How to Test

-By that, I mean that that the air compressor starts normally, it begins to build pressure in the tank, but at a certain point, the compressor motor begins to slow down.
+By that, I mean that the air compressor starts normally, it begins to build pressure in the tank, but at a certain point, the compressor motor begins to slow down.

-- Use of a too small extension cord to power the compressor.
+- Use of a too-small extension cord to power the compressor.
 If an extension cord is being used, remove it, and plug the air compressor power cord directly into the wall socket to see if that helps.

 - Use of a power bar to power the compressor.
 Same advice.
 Remove the power bar from the power supply and see if that helps.

 - Too many other power-drawing appliances on the same circuit as the feed to the compressor.
 Ideally, an air compressor should be powered from a socket that leads directly back to a 15 amp (minimum) or a 20 amp breaker or fuse at the panel.
 If other appliances are in the line that feeds the compressor, shut them all down, and test the compressor again.